mounir-hammouti/python_project_DIA3/README.md

 python3 app.py
 ```

 This command launches the app.py file that starts a server on `http://localhost:5000`.
-Each change on this file leads to a new compilation and a page update in the browser
+Each change on this file leads to a new compilation and a page update in the browser.
+Open your browser with this url and you will have access to the Page Block Classification API.

+If you are struggling with the launch of the app, maybe use conda instead of your command prompt and launch again the above command.

 ## <a name="architecture"></a>4 - Architecture